Circuit-model formulas for external-Q factor of resonant cavities with capacitive and inductive coupling: Introduction

 However, the aforementioned method has the following two problems.
 First, this method only yields an equivalent circuit coupled with an ideal transformer.
 Therefore, the properties of the actual circuit, such as the input impedance and reflection coefficient, are not correctly represented.
 Second, the external Q can be obtained if only the input impedance, observed from the waveguide, is known{\cite{kam}}.
 In other words, the radiation power is not required to obtain the external Q.

-In contrast, the method described in reference {\cite{kam}} provides a general method to calculate the external Q instead of providing an explicit expression.
-Therefore, in this paper, we derive formulas to determine the external Q and coupling coefficient for the two commonly used coupling schemes, i.e., capacitive and inductive coupling.
-It will be found that the coupling coefficient and external Q can be expressed in terms of the cavity parameters by considering the properties of the reflection coefficient of a cavity.
+A general method to calculate the external Q using the input impedance is given in reference {\cite{kam}}, which, however, requires numerical calculation.
+Therefore, in this paper, we derive an explicit formulas to determine the external Q by another approach based on the reflection coefficient.
+We will see that the external Q are expressed in terms of the cavity parameters, through calculations of the refection coefficient for the two commonly used coupling schemes, i.e., capacitive and inductive coupling.